jxxcarlson/cayatex/README.md

 Mark2 is an experimental markup language that compiles to LaTeX and to Html.
 There are two constructs in the language: _inline expressions_ and _blocks_.
 The former are like LaTeX macros and the latter are like LaTeX environments.

+**Note.** See branch *simple* for a variant of the language in which there are no blocks, just inlines.
+These are renamed (primitive) elements, where an Element may be either a primitive element or text.

 One of the design goals is to have a clean, simple, and uniform syntax with as few constructs as possible.
 We aim to show that simple can be powerful.